Pure Land Buddhism: Precepts, meditation and other practices

-Different Pure Land traditions have different approaches to the practice of Buddhist ethical discipline (sīla), meditation and other "self-power" practices such as such as study, ritual, sutra chanting, vegetarianism, and monasticism.
-Chinese and Korean Pure Land Buddhists never dispensed with these practices, which they saw as valid and useful methods of making spiritual progress and generating merit which could be dedicated to rebirth in the Pure Land.
+Different Pure Land traditions have different approaches to the practice of Buddhist ethical discipline (sīla), bodhisattva vows, meditation and other traditional practices such as such as study, repentance rites, worship, sutra chanting, vegetarianism, and monasticism.
+Generally speaking, Chinese and other mainland Pure Land Buddhists affirm these traditional Buddhist practices, which they see as valid and useful methods of making spiritual progress and generating merit which could be dedicated to rebirth in the Pure Land.
 This was also partly due to the fact that Pure Land in China was never an independent institutional "school", but was just seen as a "dharma gate" practiced within various schools that taught a variety of methods.

-Chinese Pure Land authors also had different answers to the question of why we should engage in other classic Buddhist practices if Amitabha Buddha could save all beings no matter how wicked they were.
+Chinese Pure Land authors also had different answers to the question of why we should engage in other classic Buddhist practices (aside from nianfo) if Amitabha Buddha could save all beings no matter how wicked they were.
 Thus, different Pure Land traditions have different ways to avoid the shared problem of antinomianism, which may arise if someone thinks they are sure to be saved by Amitabha's power and so chooses to do evil deeds or avoid all ethical training.

 Many Chinese Pure Land masters exhorted their disciples to both practice ethics, vows and so on and chant the nianfo without attempting to answer the question of why they are both needed if simple nianfo is sufficient for rebirth in the Pure Land as stated in the Contemplation Sutra (Amitayurdhyana).
 Numerous important Pure Land practitioners were also Vinaya masters and were active in transmitting the precepts.

 Chinese masters did give various reasons for why one should do other Buddhist practices including the ethical precepts.
 Charles B. Jones outlines the following main reasons given in the pre-modern Pure Land literature: